kumuluz/kumuluzee-version/README.md

 ### KumuluzEE Version configuration

-KumuluzEE Version will have a default endpoint at `/version`.
-You can change this with the KumuluzEE configuration framework by setting the following key:
+KumuluzEE Version will have disabled endpoint by default.
+You can change this with the KumuluzEE configuration framework by setting the following key where version information will be exposed:

 ```yaml
 kumuluzee: